Why is the ‘B’ word so divisive?

 At a singular level, deprioritising brand investment or treating it like a necessary evil and forcing it to struggle on the end of a tightly held budget leash, is missing out on its potency in building business visibility and impact.

-And I’ve said ad nauseam, if nobody knows about you, then you’re not even in consideration.
+I’ve said it ad nauseam, if nobody knows about you, then you’re not even in consideration.
 Especially relevant in B2B, where potential buyers revert to known brands when in market.
 Mike Maynard articulated this in his Forbes article:

 “Many brands are excluded…because they never made themselves available to be considered in the first place.
 They have not developed and maintained an awareness campaign to achieve the heft of recognition required to be invited in, and to hold their ground once there.”